 - that, having regard to the licensing objectives below or the licence holder is not a fit and proper person to be the holder of a premises licence

 - that one or more of the conditions to which the premises licence is subject has been breached; and/ or

 - any other ground relevant to one or more of the licensing objectives,

 these objectives are:

 - preventing crime and disorder

 - protecting children and young persons from harm

 You can find further information regarding how to make an application for review and the review process below.

 Please note that it is not necessary to make an application for review to raise concerns you have regarding the operation of licensed premises.
-Before considering applying to the Board for review of a premises licence you should raise any such concerns you have with either the council's Licensing Standards Officer by email or call 01506 281632 or Police Scotland by email or call 101.
+Before considering applying to the Board for review of a premises licence you should raise any such concerns you have by email with either the council's Licensing Standards Officer or Police Scotland Licensing or call the Police on 101.

 Review proceedings can have serious consequences for both premises and personal licence holders in respect of their licences if grounds for review are established.
 The Board would recommend that any licence holder whose licence is subject to review obtains legal advice on the matter.